samuelxyz/trialyzer/README.md

 - Estimate the physical typing speed limit of each layout based on your typing data
 - Rank layouts by a large variety of different statistics
 - Custom layouts, fingermaps, and even physical board definitions can be added in files
-- Layout optimization by simulated annealing and steepest ascent
+- Layout optimization by simulated annealing and steepest ascent, with key pinning

 Planned:
-- Further generation/optimization
+- Further generation/optimization tools
 - Heatmaps based on a variety of statistics
 - More fingermaps, boards, layouts
 - Alt fingering and sliding (maybe with some kind of customizable tag?)
 - Shift layers/multiple characters per key
-- Best and worst ngrams of each category

 ## Motivation